Best ultrabook and portable lightweight laptop in 2025

 Microsoft makes some of the best Windows tablets out there, with the compact and affordable Surface Go and the powerful Surface Pro series.

 Finally, the iPad Pro makes its way into this section as well, as a competent choice for graphics artists and creators.
-It’s a lot more versatile than in the past, with the latest hardware and software updates, and includes an excellent screen with pen support, for the same budget you’ll pay for a fully accessorized Surface Pro.
+It’s a lot more versatile than in the past, with the latest hardware and software updates, and includes an excellent OLED screen with pen support, for the same budget you’ll pay for a fully accessorized Surface Pro.
 Of course, it’s not a Windows tablet and can’t run the things you can run on the Surface devices, but has its own software advantages and integration with the Apple ecosystem.
 Follow this link for more details.

-Premium convertibles: Dell XPS 13 2-in-1, HP Spectre x360, and Lenovo Yoga 9i
+Premium 2-in-1s: HP Spectre x360, Lenovo Yoga 9i

 Follow this link for a more thorough list of recommended 2-in-1 laptops and hybrids.